apache/pulsar/site2/docs/admin-api-clusters.md

 ### List

-You can fetch a list of all clusters in a Pulsar {% popover instance %}.
+You can fetch a list of all clusters in a Pulsar [instance](reference-terminology.md#instance).

 #### pulsar-admin